Wazza1999/Project-4-blog/README.md

 ## Credits

 This project was based on the Code Institute's - I think therefore I blog walkthrough module which provided a standard blog 'base'.
 From this base I customised a lot of the layout and styling with Bootstrap and custom CSS.
 I also added a custom model for Category.
-This allowed me to create a functionality within the site for users to filter the blog posts by a selected category.
+This allowed me to create a functionality within the site for users to filter the blog posts by a selected category and add a post but you will see code from the walkthrough included but that is all commented in each section.

 I also added several custom Views and Forms to the site, as well as ensuring that all links and desired functionality was working as intended with no errors.